Petagas War Memorial: Establishment of the memorial site

-Since the opening of the Petagas War Memorial site, an annual memorial service has been held on 21 January with the participation of high-ranking state politicians, families of the victims and the general population.
+Since the opening of the Petagas War Memorial site, an annual memorial service has been held on 21 January with the participation of high-ranking state politicians, families of the victims, and the general population.
 At the 1998 service, a representative of the Japanese government and the Japanese consul in Kota Kinabalu attended the ceremony for the first time.

 On 21 January 2018, the annual commemoration included another eight civilians who were not part of the Albert Kwok group.
-Their names (Lothar Wong Manjaji, Vitalianus Joseph Lim @ Ubing, Simon Thien, Bung Ah Tee @ Stephen Pan Tet Liong, Paul Chong Pin Sin, Paul Lee Fook Onn @ Paul Lee Onn, Lim Hock Beng and Mohinder Singh a/l Harnam Singh Kalsi), were added onto a new plaque at the main monument.
-Following the discovery of the War Crime Document WO235/884 of the 1946 Trial Proceedings (held in Changi Singapore), the families applied for and received an official acknowledgement from the Kota Kinabalu City Hall that between 12 June and early July 1945, a Japanese kenpeitai had blacklisted the 8 civilians as detrimental elements supporting the allies and ordered them to be (unlawfully) killed.
-The original Document is held at the National Archives in the United Kingdom.
-A copy of that Document, certified by The National Archives is held at the Sabah Museum.
-As the eight men were not guerilla members from the Albert Kwok group, their families requested for a separate memorial wall to be constructed also at the Petagas War Memorial garden.
+Their names (Lothar Wong Manjaji, Vitalianus Joseph Lim @ Ubing, Simon Thien, Bung Ah Tee @ Stephen Pan Tet Liong, Paul Chong Pin Sin, Paul Lee Fook Onn @ Paul Lee Onn, Lim Hock Beng, and Mohinder Singh a/l Harnam Singh Kalsi) were added onto a new plaque at the main monument.
+Following the discovery of the War Crime Document WO235/884 of the 1946 Trial Proceedings (held in Changi, Singapore), the families applied for and received an official acknowledgement from the Kota Kinabalu City Hall that between 12 June and early July 1945, a Japanese kenpeitai had blacklisted the 8 civilians as detrimental elements supporting the allies and ordered them to be (unlawfully) killed.
+The original document is held at the National Archives in the United Kingdom.
+A copy of that document, certified by the National Archives, is held at the Sabah Museum.
+As the eight men were not guerrilla members from the Albert Kwok group, their families requested for a separate memorial wall to be constructed also at the Petagas War Memorial garden.
 After a positive meeting with the Sabah State Secretary, who supported the request, a site at the garden was identified for the memorial construction.
 The Sabah state government led by Deputy Chief Minister and State Tourism Minister Christina Liew also plans to convert the whole Memorial garden into a historical site and tourist attraction in the city of Kota Kinabalu.
 By early 2021, it is hoped that a memorial hall will have also been built at the site of the war memorial.